Share

 Traveling with cigars doesn’t have to be a logistical nightmare, but it does come with a few rules.
-Let’s address the burning question right away: Yes, you can bring cigars on a plane—both domestic and international flights allow them in your carry-on or checked luggage.
+Let’s address the burning question right away: Yes, you can bring cigars on a plane: both domestic and international flights allow them in your carry-on or checked luggage.
 However, if you want to avoid TSA headaches or crushed cigars, there are a few things you need to know about accessories like cutters, lighters, and why a travel humidor is a must.

 Can You Take Cigars On A Plane?

 Whether you’re packing a few sticks for a quick getaway or a box for an extended trip, the TSA has no problem with cigars.
 But be smart about how you pack them, especially when flying internationally, where customs regulations vary.
+Generally speaking, It’s usually better to keep your cigars in your carry-on.
+The cabin environment is more stable, and you won’t risk damage from rough baggage handling.

 Domestic Travel Rules